Missouri State Capitol: Current capitol

 It was also decided that the architect would be selected from a design competition; names were redacted from the submissions so that there would be no local favoritism.
-A total of 69 architecture firms submitted for the competition, from which a short list of 11 was chosen.
-Tracy & Swarthout from New York was ultimately selected.
+A total of 69 architectural firms submitted for the competition, from which a short list of 11 were chosen.
+Tracy & Swarthout from New York City was ultimately selected.

-The building is symmetrical in plan, giving equal symbolic weight to both the House and Senate (though the interiors of the two chambers differ greatly).
-The style makes many historical references to the Capitol in Washington, D.C., as well as to Greek and Roman temples; however, the typical column capital is a unique variation on the canonical Corinthian capital, replacing the acanthus leaves with local flora.
+The building is symmetrical in plan, giving equal symbolic weight to both legislative chambers of the House of Representatives and the state Senate (though the interiors and decoration of the two chambers differ greatly).
+The style makes many historical references to the national United States Capitol on Capitol Hill in Washington, D.C., as well as to ancient Greek and Roman temples; however, the typical column capital top is a unique variation on the canonical Corinthian style capital, replacing the acanthus leaves with local flora.

 The stone for the exterior is a dense marble from Carthage, Missouri.
-Some of the finer details have eroded after 90 years of freeze/thaw cycles.
-The state has committed $30 Million to study, restore, and prevent further deterioration.
+Some of the finer details have eroded after 100 years of freeze and thaw weather climate cycles.
+The state has committed $30 million to study, restore, and prevent further deterioration.
 The building measures five stories high, 437 ft long, 300 ft wide in the center, and 200 ft wide in the wings.
 The dome is 238 ft high and the height of the wings is 88 ft.
 It includes 500000 sqft of floor space.